eecs-330/winter2020/pages/_assignments/hw4.md

 ## Assignment Instructions
-In this assignment, you will create the  Desktop UI pictured below (click to make the image bigger).
+In this assignment, you will create the Desktop UI pictured below (click to make the image bigger) by modifying the files in the `your_task` folder (which you have downloaded).
 Please read the instructions carefully and complete the 5 steps below.

 <a href="{{site.baseurl}}/assets/images/hw04/screen_1.png" target="_blank"><img src="{{site.baseurl}}/assets/images/hw04/screen_1.png" /></a>